 Once productivity is significantly increased, improved efficiency and quality are likewise improved.
 In terms of printing and mailing, that translates to more work being able to be accomplished overall in a shorter period of time.
 Higher numbers of orders come in through our servers, which are then inspected and handled by customer service representatives.
 Once the proof is emailed to the client and approved for printing, the documents are automatically sent through the print, fold, stuffed in an envelope, and postage processes.
 Quality standards are increased with this rise in efficiency.
 The higher the quality, the better your reputation and customer satisfaction will be experienced by both you and your clients.

-That is one of the key reasons that we at Town Mailer are able to offer a 24-hour turn around from printing to mailing.
+That is one of the key reasons that we at Town Mailer are able to offer a fast turn around from printing to mailing.
 Automation is very helpful in the printing and mailing process.
 It is one business type that has only benefited from the advancement of machines and automation.
 That efficiency and high quality of printing and mailing benefit your business and your clients as well.

 Greater Control and Consistency